International relations: History of international relations

 The official portraits of King Władysław IV dressed according to French, Spanish, and Polish fashion reflects the complex politics of the Polish–Lithuanian Commonwealth during the Thirty Years' War.

-Studies of international relations started thousands of years ago; Barry Buzan and Richard Little considered the interaction of ancient Sumerian city-states, starting in 3,500 BC, as the first fully-fledged international system.
+Studies of international relations began thousands of years ago; Barry Buzan and Richard Little considered the interactions of ancient Sumerian city-states, dating back to 3,500 BC, as the first fully-fledged international system.
 Analyses of the foreign policies of sovereign city states have been done in ancient times, as in Thucydides' analysis of the causes of the Peloponnesian War between Athens and Sparta, as well as by Niccolò Machiavelli in The Prince, published in 1532, where he analyzed the foreign policy of the renaissance city state of Florence.
 The contemporary field of international relations, however, analyzes the connections existing between sovereign nation-states.
 This makes the establishment of the modern state system the natural starting point of international relations history.

 The establishment of modern sovereign states as fundamental political units traces back to the Peace of Westphalia of 1648 in Europe.
-During the preceding Middle Ages, European organization of political authority was based on a vaguely hierarchical religious order.
+During the preceding Middle Ages, the European organization of political authority was based on a vaguely hierarchical religious order.
 Contrary to popular belief, Westphalia still embodied layered systems of sovereignty, especially within the Holy Roman Empire.
 More than the Peace of Westphalia, the Treaty of Utrecht of 1713 is thought to reflect an emerging norm that sovereigns had no internal equals within a defined territory and no external superiors as the ultimate authority within the territory's sovereign borders.
 These principles underpin the modern international legal and political order.

-The period between roughly 1500 to 1789 saw the rise of independent sovereign states, multilateralism, and the institutionalization of diplomacy and the military.
-The French Revolution contributed the idea that it was the citizenry of a state, defined as the nation, that were sovereign, rather than a monarch or noble class.
-A state wherein the nation is sovereign would thence be termed a nation-state, as opposed to a monarchy or a religious state; the term republic increasingly became its synonym.
-An alternative model of the nation-state was developed in reaction to the French republican concept by the Germans and others, who instead of giving the citizenry sovereignty, kept the princes and nobility, but defined nation-statehood in ethnic-linguistic terms, establishing the rarely if ever fulfilled ideal that all people speaking one language should belong to one state only.
+The period between roughly 1500 and 1789 saw the rise of independent sovereign states, multilateralism, and the institutionalization of diplomacy and the military.
+The French Revolution introduced the idea that the citizenry of a state, defined as the nation, was sovereign rather than a monarch or the nobility.
+A state in which the nation is sovereign would hence be termed a nation-state, as opposed to a monarchy or a religious state; the term republic increasingly became its synonym.
+An alternative model of the nation-state was developed in reaction to the French republican concept by the Germans and others, who, instead of giving the citizenry sovereignty, kept the princes and nobility, but defined nation-statehood in ethnic-linguistic terms, establishing the rarely, if ever, fulfilled ideal that all people speaking one language should belong to one state only.
 The same claim to sovereignty was made for both forms of nation-state.
 In Europe today, few states conform to either definition of nation-state: many continue to have royal sovereigns, and hardly any are ethnically homogeneous.